 Selling A Nail Salon

-Nail salons exist in most major commercial shopping plazas in the South Florida area.
-Some beauty salons offer both hair and nail services (and other services such as spa treatments), but nail salons only specialize in nails.
+Nail salons exist in many major commercial shopping plazas in the South Florida area.
+Some beauty salons offer both hair and nail services (and other services such as spa treatments), but nail salons specialize in nails.
 Often, nail salons will have an exclusive right to provide nail treatments within their commercial plaza.
-Customers of nail salons often feel that they ‘must’ get their nails done on a regular basis.
-Even when the economy goes into recession, nail spas often still thrive.
-Moreover, many customers of nail salons often become attached to a specific nail salon by virtue of their relationship with the nail technicians or by virtue of the salon’s convenience and pleasant atmosphere.
+Since customers of nail salons consider maintaining and enhancing their nails a ‘must’, nail spas often still thrive in recessionary environments.
+Nail salons customers also frequently become attached to their local salon by virtue of their relationship with the local nail technicians, the salon’s convenience, and the salon’s pleasant and inviting atmosphere.
+When selling a nail salon, it is critical to use a local and experienced business broker in order to protect the confidentiality of the sale and avoid business disruption.

 Valuing Nail Salons